-Matthew 6:19 Do not store up for yourselves treasures on earth . . .
-(20) But store up for yourselves treasures in heaven . . .
+Matthew 6:19-20 Don’t lay up treasures for yourselves on the earth . . . but lay up for yourselves treasures in heaven . . .

 Without specifically saying so, the following gives the impression that one can “store up” varying amounts of heavenly treasure.
 And consider this:

-Matthew 10:41 Anyone who receives a prophet because he is a prophet will receive a prophet’s reward, and anyone who receives a righteous man because he is a righteous man will receive a righteous man’s reward.
+Matthew 10:41 He who receives a prophet in the name of a prophet will receive a prophet’s reward.
+He who receives a righteous man in the name of a righteous man will receive a righteous man’s reward.

 Does this imply a prophet will receive a different reward to an average “righteous man”?

-(42) And if anyone gives even a cup of cold water to one of these little ones because he is my disciple, I tell you the truth, he will certainly not lose his reward.
+(42) Whoever gives one of these little ones just a cup of cold water to drink in the name of a disciple, most certainly I tell you he will in no way lose his reward.

 A reward for a mere cupful of unheated water suggests that every tiny act will have its individual reward.
 Would we act differently if we realized that by our actions we are daily, even hourly, storing up or missing out on riches in heaven to be enjoyed for all eternity?